 TWUL operates under the overall direction of the Board which is responsible for policy and strategic matters.
-In connection with the acquisition of Thames Water Holdings plc (now Thames Water Holdings Limited) by the Kemble Consortium, a shareholder agreement was entered into between the members of the Kemble Consortium prior to the acquisition of Thames Water Holdings plc, giving members of the Kemble Consortium certain rights in respect of appointing directors to the board of any Thames Water Group company, subject to any order, direction or other instruction given by Ofwat.
+In connection with the acquisition of Thames Water Holdings plc (now Thames Water Holdings Limited) by the Kemble Consortium, a shareholder agreement was entered into between the members of the Kemble Consortium prior to the acquisition of Thames Water Holdings plc, giving members of the Kemble Consortium certain rights in respect of appointing directors to the Board of any Thames Water Group company, subject to any order, direction or other instruction given by Ofwat.

 In January 2014, Ofwat published Board leadership, transparency & governance - principles, which set out the minimum standards that Ofwat considered should guide the governance arrangements of the regulated companies operating in the water sector in England and Wales.
 In order to meet Ofwat's governance principles the Kemble Consortium shareholders' agreement was amended.
-In March 2015, the composition of the TWUL Board was revised to consist of a Chairman, two Executive Directors, up to five Kemble Consortium appointed Non-Executive Directors and up to five Independent Non-Executive Directors such that the Independent Non-Executive Directors and Chairman constitute the single largest group on the Board.
+As at the date of this Prospectus, the ultimate beneficial owners of TWUL are the Kemble Shareholders.
+The composition of the TWUL Board at the date of this Prospectus consists of a Chairman, three Executive Directors, up to five Kemble Shareholders appointed Non-Executive Directors and up to five Independent Non-Executive Directors such that the Independent Non-Executive Directors and Chairman constitute the single largest group on the Board.